-Christmas is a Christian festival celebrated in the UK on the 25th December.
+stmas is a Christian festival celebrated in the UK on the 25th ember.
 It remembers and celebrates the birth of Jesus.
-Christians believe that God turned himself into a human and came down to Earth to teach people about the afterlife and how to treat each other.
-They called this belief that God became a human - the Incarnation and they believe that Jesus is God in human form.
-Around the world Christians and non-Christians celebrate Christmas and remember the story as it is told in the Bible.
-In the Bible, Jesus is born in a manger in a stable in Bethlehem.
-Mary and Joseph (Jesus' father and mother) were told by the Romans that they must travel back to their home town for a census (a survey of people in a place).
-They travel back to Bethlehem and there Jesus is born.
-While Christmas is an important festival for Christians it is not the most important day of the year.
+Christians eve that God turned himself into a human and came down to Earth ach people about the afterlife and how to treat each other.
+They d this belief that God became a human - the Incarnation and they eve that Jesus is God in human form.
+Around the world Christians mon-Christians celebrate Christmas and remember the story as it is in the Bible.
+In the Bible, Jesus is born in a manger in a stable in lehem.
+Mary and Joseph (Jesus' father and mother) were told by Romans that they must travel back to their home town for a census rivey of people in a place).
+They travel back to Bethlehem and there is is born.
+While Christmas is an important festival for Christians it the most important day of the year.